 Like many of you I was excited to finally hear my property taxes were going down as this never happens!
 Colorado is unique in how property taxes are calculated requiring a balance between commercial and residential property taxes, with commercial values falling for the first time in recent memory, will this actually lead to a massive tax cut for residential property owners?
 Don’t get too excited!
-Unfortunately, there was a major flaw in the calculation; the reality is much different.
+Unfortunately, there was a major issue with the property tax cut in Colorado.

 How do property taxes work in Colorado?